School Information – Harding House

 The curriculum at Harding House is rich and diverse.
 We recognise that learning can take place in many non-classroom based environments.
 Partnership working with other agencies is a real strength at Harding House.
 Personalised learning promotes the recognition of individual aspirations, talents and needs.

 Students have the opportunity to enrol on Step Up, our 19–25 course based at Harding House.
-The course is personalised to meet individual needs and aspirations, and to compliment students’ College and/or community provision.
+The course is personalised to meet individual needs and aspirations, and to complement students’ College and/or community provision.
 Students may, for example, spend two or three days at college, and then follow a range of modules as part of the Step Up provision at Harding House.

 The learning focus is on applying understanding and skills in real contexts in the community, with an emphasis on vocational, employment and functional skills.
 Functional Skills underpin all learning programmes and learners develop and extend appropriate Communication, Numeracy, ICT, Personal and Learning Skills in all units.